Student working at computer desk in Technology Facilities

 Apply now through UCAS

-If you'd prefer to apply directly, use our online application form.
+If you'd prefer to apply directly, use our online application forms:

 You can also sign up to an Open Day to:

-• Tour our campus, facilities and halls of residence
+• Tour our campus and facilities

 • Speak with lecturers and chat with our students

-• Get information about where to live, how to fund your studies and which clubs and societies to join
+• Get information about where to live, how to fund your studies and any other information you need

 How to apply from outside the UK